 ⇒Purchase Puppy Items Ahead of Time⇐

-If your spouse and yourself decide (and not spur of the moment) to get a dog, then it is best to buy toys, a bed, puppy training pads, and food ahead of time.
+If your spouse and yourself decide (and not a spur of the moment decision) to get a dog, then it is best to buy toys, a bed, puppy training pads, and food ahead of time.
 You will feel and be more prepared and have everything your new puppy will need when he or she arrives.

 ⇒Crying The First Few Nights is Normal⇐

 Your little fur baby will cry for a little while.
 Do not be alarmed and think something is wrong.
 This tiny baby was taken away from the environment he or she was born in and spent the first 2 months of their life.
 It’s scary being in a new home to them.
 Be patient, and give lots of cuddles and soothing words of reassurance.

 We tried putting Shiloh in a little-enclosed area in our bedroom, thinking she would be comfortable since that’s what she was used to.
 She cried all night and wouldn’t go to sleep.
 The next night we got rid of it, and the crying ended.
 Something as simple as just letting your puppy wander and explore its new surroundings will make them sleep easier.
 Knowing and visually seeing you are nearby when they need you, will help them adjust and realize that they are safe.